kisnikser/kisnikser.github.io/content/publications/coupled/index.md

 We consider the decentralized minimization of a separable objective $\sum_{i=1}^{n} f_i(x_i)$, where the variables are coupled through an affine constraint $\sum_{i=1}^n\left(A_i x_i - b_i\right) = 0$.
 We assume that the functions $f_i$, matrices $A_i$, and vectors $b_i$ are stored locally by the nodes of a computational network, and that the functions $f_i$ are smooth and strongly convex.

-This problem has significant applications in resource allocation and systems control, yet the known complexity bounds for existing algorithms fall short when compared to closely related consensus optimization methods.
-In this paper, we propose the first first-order algorithm with accelerated linear convergence for decentralized optimization with coupled constraints.
-We demonstrate the practical performance of our algorithm on a vertical federated learning task.
+This problem has significant applications in resource allocation and systems control and can also arise in distributed machine learning.
+We propose lower complexity bounds for decentralized optimization problems with coupled constraints and a first-order algorithm achieving the lower bounds.
+To the best of our knowledge, our method is also the first linearly convergent first-order decentralized algorithm for problems with general affine coupled constraints.

 ---